hasithaa/bi-pocs/requiment.md

 ### Main Options Flow

 When a field has an existing expression:
-1. The "Update" option for that expression type appears first
+1. The appropriate "Update" option for that expression type appears first:
+   - "Update value" for simple values
+   - "Update string template" for string templates
+   - "Select different variable" for variable references (e.g., `a.b.c`)
 2. A visual separator shows "or create a new value"
 3. Other creation options are shown below